kuertee/x4-mod-ui-extensions/README.md

 Modders can use this API to mod the game's Lua files with compatibility with other mods that also use this API.

 Without this API, some Lua elements can be modified by only one mod.
-For example, my mods, "NPC reactions/NPC taxi" and "Teleport from transporter room" adds buttons to the bottom of the Transporter Room panel.
+For example, my mods, "NPC reactions/NPC taxi" and "Teleport from transporter room" add buttons to the bottom of the Transporter Room panel.
 Because its Lua's display () function constructs its frame, table, rows, and content AND THEN immediately calls the frame:display () function, it is impossible for both mods to "rewrite" the display () function and expect both "rewrites" to work.

 With this API, specifically its callbacks, it is possible.